-All new preschool students are “phased in” to our program throughout the month of September.
+All new Preschool students are “phased in” to our program throughout the month of September.
 We begin the first day of school by inviting all of our returning students back into the classroom.
-After the first day, we begin phasing in all of our new preschool students starting with the oldest (new kindergartners) to the youngest (new 3 year olds).
-All new students, preschool through eighth grade, are also paired with a current SFS family, called a buddy family, the spring before they enter the school.
+After the first day, we begin phasing in all of our new Preschool students starting with the oldest (new Kindergarteners) to the youngest (new three-year-olds).
+All new students, Preschool through Eighth Grade, are also paired with a current SFS family, called a buddy family, the spring before they enter the school.
 New families are also invited to welcome events and other community-related events beginning the spring prior to entry.

 What are your main entry points into the school?

-We admit a new class of students at age three and later on in 6th grade because we expand for Middle School.
-On average, we have 24 spaces for three year olds and 12 spaces for new 6th graders.
+We admit a new class of students at age three and later on in Sixth Grade because we expand for Middle School.
+On average, we have 24 spaces for three-year-olds and 12 spaces for new Sixth Graders.
 In addition, we also generally admit an average of five new students into a Kindergarten class every year.
 Other openings depend on attrition and space availability.

 What is your birthday cut-off?

-We require all of our 3 year olds to be three on or before September 1 of the year they wish to enroll.
-The same applies for our 4 year old program (i.e., four years old on or before September 1st) and our 5 year old/Kindergarten program.
+We require all of our three-year-olds to be three on or before September 1 of the year they wish to enroll.
+The same applies for our four-year-old program (i.e., four years old on or before September 1st) and our five-year-old/Kindergarten program.
 We feel it is important to be consistent on this rule and do not make exceptions.